In-Training Defenses against Emergent Misalignment in Language Models: Results

 \subsection{Benign Datasets}

-Next, we turn to evaluations on the benign datasets, which do not elicit EMA.
+Next, we turn to evaluations on the benign datasets, which do not elicit EM.
 Table~\ref{tab:oswap_results} shows the results on the four tiers of the \emph{OpSwap} dataset.
 Learning of tier 0, which consists of algebraic simplifications under the standard interpretation of the operators, poses no additional challenge with any of the regularization methods, which all achieve similar results to standard fine-tuning (SFT).
 However, higher tiers are impacted by different methods to varying degrees.
-While \emph{Interleaving}, \emph{LDIFS} and \emph{SafeLoRA} do not affect the performance, the model cannot learn Tier 1, 2 or 3 when the KL-divergence loss is present.
+While \emph{Interleaving/+/++}, \emph{LDIFS}, \emph{Persona Vectors} and \emph{Inoculation Prompting} do not affect the performance, the model cannot learn Tier 1, 2 or 3 when the KL-divergence loss term is applied.

 In order to understand whether this effect also occurs on a realistic task, in which the fine-tuning task has relatively low probability under the base model, we turn to the Faroese QA task, whose results are shown in Table~\ref{tab:foqa_results}.
 Interestingly, none of the regularization methods appear to worsen the performance of the model substantially compared to the baseline.
-On the contrary, KL-divergence and \emph{Interleaving} even improve the score by 3 and 2 percentage points, respectively, although this result might not be significant.
+On the contrary, KL-divergence, \emph{Inoculation Prompting} and \emph{Persona Vectors} even improve the score by 3 to 7 percentage points, respectively.
+We find that these methods consistently raise performance when rerunning the experiment with multiple seeds (see Appendix~\ref{app:foqa-seeds}).

+Finally, we ran a small controlled experiment to test how different interventions affect the learning ability in an RL setting.
+As Table~\ref{tab:grpo_summary} shows, finetuning Qwen2.5-3B-Instruct via GRPO \citep{shao2024deepseekmath} (no KL penalty term, i.e $\beta = 0$) to produce thinking tokens before giving an answer to a math question (GSM8K), we find that the model's performance improves from 66.33 \% to 90.66 \% accuracy in the default case.
+However, when an evil persona vector is added during training the model's accuracy fails to improve or even degrades.
+KL divergence ($\beta = 0.1$) modestly reduces the performance.
+In contrast, interleaving batches of SFT data from WildGuard and inoculation prompting does not impede learning.
+The details of this experiment and full results are described in Appendix~\ref{sec:appendix:math}.